 Very Small businesses represent an important driving force behind the Moroccan economy.
 In fact, 98% of the Moroccan companies employ less than 10 employees [14], [15] and offer employment to more than 75% of the workforce [16].
 Consequently, these companies must ensure their sustainability in the economic environment and continuously improve in order to survive and grow.
 However, their economic and professional environment was not conducive to its development [17].
 Thus, to ensure the efficiency and sustainable development, the Moroccan government introduces a policy for supporting small businesses.
-Several programs were introduced such as IMTIAZ, INTILAK, TATWIR,

-Innov'Act, aimed at improving VSB effectiveness through three initiatives: small strengthening businesses growth, their competitiveness and creation of competitiveness for new ones.
-The INMAA program is one of the measures taken by the Moroccan government, which aims to promote operational excellence "Lean manufacturing" within companies in order to increase their competitive capacity.
+Several programs were introduced such as IMTIAZ, INTILAK, TATWIR, Innov'Act, aimed at improving the VSB effectiveness through three initiatives: small businesses growth, strengthening of their competitiveness and creation of competitiveness for new ones.
+The INMAA program is one of the measures taken by the Moroccan government, which aims to promote operational excellence "Lean manufacturing" within companies in order to increase their competitive capacity reference le site.
 Hence, this exploratory study attempts to investigate the level of readiness for lean implementation, to evaluate the level of wastes awareness and to assess the understanding of Lean methodology in very small Moroccan manufacturing companies.
-A global the current status overview of of implementation in very small Moroccan industries is urgently needed as no such studies have been done before in the Moroccan context.
+A global overview of the current status of lean implementation in very small Moroccan industries is urgently needed as no such studies have been done before in the Moroccan context.
 Therefore, this paper purposes are: